 Hurricane Irma, a category 5 hurricane made landfall on islands in the eastern Caribbean on September 6, 2017.
 The storm devastated the island of Anguilla, causing widespread damage to buildings and utilities infrastructure.
 Among those buildings damaged or destroyed were some of the oldest structures on the island including churches and those associated with the island’s historic salt industry.
 Erosion of coastal pre-Columbian archaeological sites is also expected to have occurred.

-The project was led by Dr. John Crock of the University of Vermont and included the Government of Anguilla, the Anguilla Archaeological and Historical Society, and the Pennywise Foundation.
+This project was led by the University of Vermont and included the Government of Anguilla, the Anguilla Archaeological and Historical Society, and the Pennywise Foundation.
 Together, project partners worked to identify potential for cultural preservation efforts to support humanitarian relief efforts through job creation, clean-up and rebuilding initiatives.

 Hurricane Irma, a category 5 hurricane made landfall on islands in the eastern Caribbean on September 6, 2017.
 The storm devastated the island of Anguilla, causing widespread damage to buildings and utilities infrastructure.
 Among those buildings damaged or destroyed were some of the oldest structures on the island including churches and those associated with the island’s historic salt industry.
 Erosion of coastal pre-Columbian archaeological sites is also expected to have occurred.

-The project was led by Dr. John Crock of the University of Vermont and included the Government of Anguilla, the Anguilla Archaeological and Historical Society, and the Pennywise Foundation.
+This project was led by the University of Vermont and included the Government of Anguilla, the Anguilla Archaeological and Historical Society, and the Pennywise Foundation.
 Together, project partners worked to identify potential for cultural preservation efforts to support humanitarian relief efforts through job creation, clean-up and rebuilding initiatives.